Jump to navigation

-Main Street Central City is a volunteer effort by citizens, businesses, organizations and government to revitalize Main Street Central City, Colorado by diversifying and expanding
+A volunteer effort by citizens, businesses, organizations and government to revitalize Main Street Central City, Colorado by diversifying and expanding

-The Colorado Main Street® Program revitalizes traditional downtown districts within the context of historic preservation.
+Main Street Central City is a city commission and part of the Colorado Main Street® Program, a program dedicated to revitalizing traditional downtown districts within the context of historic preservation.
 The program uses an approach that advocates a return to community self-reliance, local empowerment and the rebuilding of central business districts based on their traditional assets of unique architecture, personal service, local ownership and a sense of community.
 The City of Central was accepted into the program as a "Main Street Candidate Community" in November 2015.

 Main Street is about real places doing real things.
 The program is designed to advocate and support rebuilding of central business districts based on the traditional assets of each community’s unique architecture, character and local ownership.
 The program has three things: a proven strategy for revitalization, a strong network of linked communities and a committed staff who manage the program.